Zubax/zubax_documentation_portal/0 Products/40 Zubax Babel/0 Main Page.md

 A CLI command is a sequence of printable ASCII characters terminated with `\r\n` (ASCII codes 13, 10);
 the sequence must not be also a valid SLCAN command.
-Every CLI command returns a response, which may be empty.
-Response begins with the exact copy of the received command, terminated with `\r\n`, then followed by an arbitrary number of lines, each terminated with `\r\n`, and finalized with the ASCII END-OF-TEXT character (code 3) immediately followed by the final `\r\n`.
+Every CLI command returns a response that begins with the exact copy of the received command, terminated with `\r\n`, then followed by an arbitrary number of lines, each terminated with `\r\n`, and finalized with the ASCII END-OF-TEXT character (code 3) immediately followed by the final `\r\n`.